jenkinsci/integrity-plugin/README.md

     Attempt to launch Integrity Client timed out.
 To solve this please try the following:
     - Verify that the user you are logged in as has read and write permissions to the Integrity Client install directory.
-    - Make sure the Integrity Client install directory is the very first entry in the path.com.mks.connect.BlimpException: Attempt to launch Integrity Client timed out.
+    - Make sure the Integrity Client install directory is the very first entry in the path. com.mks.connect.BlimpException: Attempt to launch Integrity Client timed out.
 To solve this please try the following:
     - Verify that the user you are logged in as has read and write permissions to the Integrity Client install directory.
     - Make sure the Integrity Client install directory is the very first entry in the path.